wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 Throughout all of this, iFinex was and is still managing another token called Tether [USDT].
 Tether is a stablecoin pegged to the Dollar meaning it's price should always be at or very close to $1.
 A peg is most simply achieved by keeping a 1:1 reserve of the target currency.
 Print `X` Tethers when `X` dollars are deposited and burn `X` Tethers when `X` dollars are withdrawn.
 For years iFinex claimed to have a fully backed reserve but they never proved it.

 Tether is the most important catalyst for cryptocurrency markets.
 USDT trading pairs account for tens of billions of dollars in 24h volume and it's circulating supply is currently 78 billion[^cmc-tether].
-Like many commodoties, Bitcoin is often priced in Dollars.
+Like many commodities, Bitcoin is often priced in Dollars.
 For users and exchanges located in other parts of the world and/or without US banking, Tether and other stablecoins, provide access to "Dollars".
 In this heavily correlated market where coins often rise and fall together, Tether is supposed to be a "stable" place for active traders to temporarily store their value.

-Since its inception, Tether has been surrounded by controversy and in April 2019 things came to a head. iFinex had entrusted $850 million of Bitfinex's reserves to a Panamanian pseudo-bank called Crypto Capital.
+Since its inception, Tether has been surrounded by controversy and in April 2019 things came to a head. iFinex had entrusted $850 million of Bitfinex's reserves to a pseudo-bank called Crypto Capital running out of Panama.
 Polish authorities discovered that Crypto Capital was laundering money for its customers including Columbian drug cartels.
-Their assets were seized along with $850 million[^bb-tether].
+As a result, the "bank"'s assets were seized including Bitfinex's $850 million[^bb-tether].
 With the Bitfinex reserve lacking the funds to service customer withdrawals, iFinex used the Tether reserve instead.
-Spotting a chance to apply legal pressure on the company, New York Attorney General Lititia James accused them of breaking their promise to investors of keeping a 1:1 backed reserve[^ag-gg].
+Spotting a chance to apply legal pressure on the company, New York Attorney General Lititia James accused them of breaking their promise to investors of keeping Tether's reserve fully backed[^ag-gg].

 If investors were to lose faith in Tether, USDT could "un-tether" from the Dollar and crash.
 Anyone holding Tethers would try desperately to sell for blue chip cryptos like Bitcoin and Ethereum.
-A Tether crisis does not necessitate a wider market crash but that is certainly a possibility.
+A Tether crisis does not necessitate a wider crypto-market crash but that is certainly a possibility.
 Market infrastructure like exchanges and DeFi applications could break down turning users into bag holders.
 This might spook investors, causing them to pull out of the market entirely.
 For the past two years, iFinex has been printing Tethers like J-Pow works there.
-Flooding into the market, they propelled it to astronomical heights.
-If the printing isn't backed by *real* investor demand, the rocket will fall back to earth.
+Tens of billions of new Tethers have propelling the market to astronomical heights.
+If these Tethers do not represent *real* investor demand, then when the printing gets shut down by the authorites, prices will fall back to earth.

-iFinex's defense against the accusations levied by the NY AG was that they had not moved the funds they had borrowed them.
+iFinex's defense against the accusations levied by the NY AG was that the funds were not moved they were borrowed.
 They essentially replaced the $850 million in the Tether reserve with BFX tokens.
 Additionally, the "fully backed reserve" goal posts were shifted:

 > Tether updated its terms of service to make clear that reserves could include loans to affiliates, and did so before the line of credit transaction that is at the heart of this case.
 This disclosure gave anyone holding or considering buying tether the opportunity to take their money elsewhere if they so chose, defeating any allegation of fraud[^court-doc].

-Despite this admition that Tether was not backed 1:1 with cash, the peg held and there was no crisis.
+Despite this admission that Tether was not backed 1:1 with cash, the peg held and there was no crisis.

-To increase investor confidence, pay off the loan from Tether, and gesture rudely at the NY AG, iFinex came up with another Token based scheme.
+To increase investor confidence, pay off the loan from Tether, and raise a middle finger towards the NY AG, iFinex came up with another Token based scheme.
 They ran what is known as an initial exchange offering [IEO].
 This is when an exchange sells a "utility" token to its customers.
 It's a bit like rewards points.
 Despite everything previously discussed, their customers were happy to bail out the company again and purchased $1 billion worth of tokens.

 The token is called UNOS SED LEO [LEO] which took iFinex a couple paragraphs to explain in the whitepaper: